Strike It Rich (1986 game show): Main game

 Two couples, one usually a returning champion, competed to move across a bi-level archway by answering trivia questions.
 Both levels had nine television monitors spanning from one end of the stage to the other, and seven of these monitors had buttons below them.
 Those monitors were always in play, as was the monitor at the end of each archway.
 The first monitor in each archway served as the starting position for the couples.

-Play started with the couple on the bottom level (usually the returning champions), who were given a choice of a one, two, or three question contract to fulfill.
-Five possible answers fitting a specific category were displayed on the game board, and the couple chose an answer from the five for each question.
-Answering enough questions to complete the contract gained the couple control of their respective archway.
-Failing to complete the contract passed control to the opposing couple, who was given a chance to complete it by answering the remaining questions.
-If neither couple was able to complete the contract, the category was taken out of play and the first couple was shown the next category and list of answers.
+Play started with the couple on the bottom level (usually the returning champions), who were shown a category and five items related to it.
+Each of the five items were potential answers to questions asked by Garagiola, and the couple chose how many questions they wanted to answer, up to a maximum of three.
+If they answered all of those questions correctly, they would take control of their monitors.
+If not, the opposing couple was given a chance to gain control for themselves by giving the remaining correct answers.
+If they could not, the first couple would be shown the next category and answers.

-Once a couple gained control, they began to move across the archway.
+After successfully completing their contract, a couple would begin moving down their archway.
 Each monitor displayed either a prize or the show's villain, the bandit.
 The couple had to successfully pass an amount of monitors equal to the number of questions in the contract.
 The bandit only appeared in one of the monitors, and his position was shuffled before each turn.
 The shuffle included all of the open monitors, including ones that might not have been in play on the couple's turn (especially early in the game, when the couples did not have a chance to make significant progress).